-When an SNC student is placed on Academic Probation, it signals a vulnerable time in that student’s academic career.
-Probationary status is noted permanently on the student’s transcript and cannot be removed.
+When an SNU student is placed on Academic Probation, it signals a vulnerable time in that student’s academic career.
 Nationwide, students who end up on probation have a statistically higher chance of never finishing college.
+For each semester a student is on probation, a probation notation stays on his or her transcript permanently and cannot be removed.
 These are important reasons why it is crucial for you to get into Good Standing as soon as possible.

-If you find yourself admitted to SNC as a Provisional student, or become a Probation student when your GPA drops below 2.0, you will be referred to our department for advising.
+If you find yourself admitted to SNU as a Provisional student, or become a Probation student when your GPA drops below 2.0, you will be referred to our department for advising.

 Provisional and Probation students must do the following things to attend classes: